Zeal8bit/Zeal-8-bit-OS/docs/getting-started.md

 ## Configuring Zeal 8-bit OS

 After installing the dependencies listed above and cloning this repository, the first thing to do is to configure the OS.
-To do so, simply execute:
+To do so, setup the project and start the configuration menu:

 ```
-make menuconfig
+cmake -B build
+cmake --build build --target menuconfig
 ```

 From there, it is possible to configure the kernel but also the target computer's options, for example for *Zeal 8-bit computer*, it is possible to configure where the romdisk (more about this below) will be located on the ROM.